content-left-bg.png

 • ensures appropriate information management and recordkeeping processes and training within their business unit or school, including through encouraging staff to undertake the Keys to managing information course refresher

-• ensures the management of financial records is in accordance with applicable financial practices, including the Queensland Government Financial Management Practice Manual (FMPM) website (DoE employees only)
+• ensures the management of financial records is in accordance with applicable financial practices, including the Queensland Government Financial Management Practice Manual (FMPM) (DoE employees only)

 • secures information from unauthorised access, amendment or disclosure in accordance with the Information security classification and handling guideline